genn-team/genn/README.txt

   - they define input patterns (e.g. for Poisson neurons like in the example)

-  - they use "stepTimeGPU(x, y, z);" to run one time step on the GPU or "stepTimeCPU(x, y, z);" to run one on the CPU. (both versions are always compiled).
+  - they use "stepTimeGPU();" to run one time step on the GPU or "stepTimeCPU();" to run one on the CPU. (both versions are always compiled).
 However, mixing the two does not make too much sense.
 The host version uses the same memory whereto results from the GPU version are copied (see next point)

-  - they use functions like "copyStateFromDevice();" etcetera to obtain results from GPU calculations.
+  - they use functions like "copy\<population\>StateFromDevice();" etcetera to obtain results from GPU calculations.

   - the simulation code is then produced in the following two steps:
     "genn-buildmodel.[sh|bat] ./modelFile.cc" and "make clean && make"

+For more details on how to use Genn, please see the documentation.